 Jane Fox is growing biodegradable fossils using probiotic microbial cellulose and kelp.
 The fossils are inspired by the Stromatolite Fossils (layered rocks) at Portland.
 Stromatolites are constructed by the salivary secretions of Cyanobacteria.

-Cyanobacteria have been identified in SCOBY (Symbiotic Colonies of Bacteria and Yeasts).
+Cyanobacteria are identified in SCOBY (Symbiotic Colonies of Bacteria and Yeasts).
 The SCOBY ferments tea and sugar to produce the microbial cellulose in a self-contained ecosystem.
 Cyanobacteria is ubiquitous and constructs the world’s ecosystems, including coral reefs, and helps to to maintain homeostasis.

 Similar to Stromatolites, the probiotic microbial cellulose grows in layers from microbial by-products.
-This cellulose is increasingly used in several fields, including surgery, pharmaceuticals and clothing.
+Today the cellulose is used in several fields, including surgery, pharmaceuticals and clothing – and is regarded as a valuable material.

 In 2023, Jane’s research using the probiotic microbial cellulose was accepted into the ‘Future Materials Bank’ at the Jan Van Eyck Academie in Maastrich.
 This is a resource bank sharing non-toxic materials for Art and Design.
-The microbial cellulose is recognised as a smart, bacterial, bioplastic, recyclable and regenerative material.
-Jane is specifically fermenting and harvesting the cellulose for its potential as a sustainable material for sculpture.
-She is particularly excited by the potential for breathing-in probiotics from sculptural forms in space; and for the treatment of burns and wound healing.
+The microbial cellulose is a smart, bacterial, bioplastic, recyclable and regenerative material.
+Jane is specifically fermenting and harvesting the cellulose for its potential as a sustainable material for sculpture and to date, has made a collection of sculpture.
+She is particularly excited by the potential for breathing-in probiotics from sculptural forms in space; and for the treatment of burns and wound healing and so, in time we will see exciting developments within architectural living spaces and medicine.

 https://www.futurematerialsbank.com/material/scoby-3/